saktis/raw-body-parser/README.md

 # raw-body-parser
-Parse raw body (only) from Node js request.
+Retrieve raw body (only) from Node js request as a Buffer.
 This API is intended to be used without body-parser, json, and urlencoded.

 ## Installation